A5H73Y/Parkour/docs/tutorials/compatible-plugins.md

 ![LeaderHeads Example 1](https://i.imgur.com/LTJ9Dw3.png "LeaderHeads Example 1")

-In the file `statistics/parkour_player_personal_best_tutorial_milliseconds.yml`, set the statistic type to milliseconds and the order to ascending:
+In the file `statistics/parkour_player_personal_best_tutorial_milliseconds.yml`, set the statistic type to `time-milliseconds` and the order to `ascending`:

 ```
 statistic-type: time-milliseconds
 order-mode: ascending
 ```

-Reload LeaderHeads and the sign will update to display a formatted time.
+Reload LeaderHeads, and the sign will update to display a formatted time.

 ![LeaderHeads Example 2](https://i.imgur.com/swbtPkt.png "LeaderHeads Example 2")